janraasch/hugo-bearblog/README.md

 > Free, no-nonsense, super-fast blogging.

+This theme now includes a dark color scheme to support dark mode 🦉 ⬛️!

 ## Demo

 For a current & working demo of this theme, please check out https://janraasch.github.io/hugo-bearblog/ 🎯.